ovh/docs/pages/cloud/dedicated/megaraid_config/guide.en-gb.md

 ---
-title: Configuring MegaRAID for RAID Level 0
+title: 'Configuring MegaRAID for RAID Level 0'
 slug: using-the-maximum-amount-of-disk-space
-excerpt: This guide will help you to configure your server’s disks with RAID 0, which will allow you to use all your disks' usable space.
+excerpt: 'This guide will help you to configure your server’s disks with RAID 0, which will allow you to use all your disks'' usable space.'
-section: Server Management
+section: 'Server Management'
 ---

-**Last updated 16th March, 2018**
+**Last updated 19th July 2018**

 ## Objective